ceph/ceph/doc/architecture.rst

    OSDs`_ and `Heartbeats`_ for additional details.

 #. **Data Scrubbing:** As part of maintaining data consistency and cleanliness,
-   Ceph OSD Daemons can scrub objects within placement groups.
-That is, Ceph OSD Daemons can compare object metadata in one placement group with its replicas in placement groups stored on other OSDs.
-Scrubbing (usually performed daily) catches bugs or filesystem errors.
-Ceph OSD Daemons also perform deeper scrubbing by comparing data in objects bit-for-bit.
+   Ceph OSD Daemons can scrub objects.
+That is, Ceph OSD Daemons can compare their local objects metadata with its replicas stored on other OSDs.
+Scrubbing happens on a per-Placement Group base.
+Scrubbing (usually performed daily) catches mismatches in size and other metadata.
+Ceph OSD Daemons also perform deeper scrubbing by comparing data in objects bit-for-bit with their checksums.
    Deep scrubbing (usually performed weekly) finds bad sectors on a drive that weren't apparent in a light scrub.
 See `Data Scrubbing`_ for details on configuring scrubbing.

 #. **Replication:** Like Ceph Clients, Ceph OSD Daemons use the CRUSH